ScalaConsultants/akka-periscope/README.md

 #### Akka-http endpoints

 If you use akka-http, then you can add `akka-periscope-akka-http` to your build.
-After that you create akka-http `Route`s for both actor tree and actor count using these smart-constructors:
+After that you can create akka-http `Route`s for both actor tree and actor count using these smart-constructors:

 ```scala
 import io.scalac.panopticon.akka.http.ActorTreeRoute